ayush-khanduri/AddFirst/README.md

 # AddFirst
 A simple UI based addition WebApp.
+Check
 This is integrated with Google Cloud Platform with Jenkins and Tomcat server running on GCP.
 The Jenkins automatic build is automatically triggered whenever there is a commit on this repository.